pypi/warehouse/docs/blog/posts/2023-06-26-deprecate-egg-uploads.md

 The deprecation timeline is as follows:

-- Today, June 26, 2023: All maintainers of projects which have uploaded one or more eggs since January 1, 2023 will recieve a one-time email informing them of this change.
+- Today, June 26, 2023: All maintainers of projects which have uploaded one or more eggs since January 1, 2023 will receive a one-time email informing them of this change.
 - Today, June 26, 2023: Each upload of an egg to PyPI will result in a notice being sent to all Owners and Maintainers for the project.